Long-term marine acoustic and seismic monitoring using distributed acoustic sensing and deep learning: Abstract

 \section{Abstract}

-Distributed Acoustic Sensing (DAS) enables high-resolution and long-duration monitoring of marine acoustic and seismic activity by turning existing fiber-optic cables into dense sensor arrays.
-However, extracting diverse signals from continuous DAS data remains challenging due to the massive data volumes and signal complexity.
-Here, we present DASNet, a deep learning framework for automated detection, classification, and arrival-time picking of diverse marine signals in DAS data.
-The model is trained using a semi-supervised pipeline on continuous recordings and jointly predicts spatiotemporal bounding boxes and segmentation masks for each detected event.
-Applied to three years of data from the Seafloor Fiber‐Optic Array in Monterey Bay (SeaFOAM), DASNet identified over 500,000 events spanning multiple signal categories.
-For seismic monitoring, the model detects the majority of cataloged local earthquakes within 100~km and identifies distant earthquake-generated T-waves, with beamforming analysis revealing source azimuths clustered toward the southwestern Pacific and along mid-ocean ridge systems.
-For bioacoustic monitoring, DASNet detects and tracks more than 400,000 blue and fin whale calls, revealing seasonal and interannual variability consistent with independent hydrophone records.
-For anthropogenic activity, DASNet detects and localizes vessel traffic near the cable, with estimated positions validated against Automatic Identification System (AIS) tracks.
-These results demonstrate that combining DAS with deep learning provides a scalable, high-resolution monitoring approach for marine environmental observation.
-As submarine DAS deployments expand, this framework could substantially enhance seismic, bioacoustic, and anthropogenic observations in regions where conventional instrumentation remains sparse.
+The ocean remains one of the least instrumented parts of Earth, and many geophysical, biological, and anthropogenic signals go undetected for lack of instrumentation.
+Distributed acoustic sensing (DAS) can transform submarine fiber-optic cables into dense seafloor sensor arrays, but extracting diverse signals from massive DAS recordings remains challenging.
+Here we present DASNet, a deep learning framework that detects, classifies, and picks arrival times of diverse marine signals in continuous DAS data.
+Applied to nearly four years of Seafloor Fiber-Optic Array in Monterey Bay recordings, DASNet identifies more than 620,000 events.
+These detections reveal local earthquakes; distant earthquake- and volcanic-eruption-generated T-waves from the southwestern Pacific and mid-ocean ridge systems; more than 510,000 blue and fin whale calls with seasonal and interannual variability consistent with hydrophone records; and vessel traffic near the cable.
+Together, these results show that submarine fiber-optic cables combined with deep learning enable scalable, high-resolution ocean monitoring.